psirenny/d-image-edit/README.md

 **debounce** - The wait time before a re-draw occurs after a change.

 **fileType** - The file type to draw the image as.
-By default it will use the same file type as the uploaded image.
+By default it will use the same file type as the original image.

 **size** - The width and height of the final image.